2020 Online School of Dialogue

 Adam Borys Elementary School in Witkowo

-The 2020 School of Dialogue program and the recognition of participants’ accomplishments were made possible thanks to the support of Friends of the Forum, Conference on Jewish Material Claims Against Germany, and individual donors from Poland and abroad.
+Project co-financed by Friends of the Forum, Conference on Jewish Material Claims Against Germany, and individual donors from Poland and abroad.